plotly/academy/_react/3-with-plotly.md

 export default Plot;
 ```

 Perfect, but running this will not work since we don't pass an `onPropClick` prop to `Plot`.
 Let's jump to our `App` component and change that.
-First, we pass an `onPlotClick` prop to our `Plot` component calling our `App` components (currently missing) `this.onPropClick` method:
+First, we pass an `onPlotClick` prop to our `Plot` component calling our `App` component's (currently missing) `this.onPropClick` method:

 ```JS
 // App.js